-We are pleased however with the progress we have made in further closing our gap this year by 5.48%, taking our mean (average) hourly pay gap to 1.02%.
-We remain committed to building a strong pipeline of female talent and a greater number of females joining our businesses so we may further drive our number in a positive direction.
+We remain committed to building a strong pipeline of female talent and a greater number of females joining our business so we may continue to drive our number in a positive direction.

 Arconic UK (all sites)

 Our UK business is predominately male which significantly impacts our gender pay gap figures.